TheEmperor342/savage/README.md

 ## TODOS

-- Host on GitHub pages if possible
+- Get heroku to work
 - Add more SVGs
 - Documentation